CC-Digital-Innovation/Project-NEWTON/DI 2022/Project Preso.md

     * Versioned: CPE string and version start/end
     * Complex: CPE string and complimentary parts that have additional CPE strings
 - **Only searching CMDB for model # and manufacturers that match CPE string**
-    * Software and Firmware versions are not stored in CMDB
+    * Firmware versions are not stored in CMDB
     * Not demo-able
 - **Model # CMDB search**
     * Right now, only searching for numeric model # and manufacturer